It’s a question more clinicians are hearing in their practice:

 Clinical Impact 1: Folate, Homocysteine, and Neurotransmitters

-A less efficient MTHFR enzyme has direct clinical consequences:
+A less efficient MTHFR enzyme can influence several biochemical pathways:

 Clinical Impact 2: MTHFR and Antidepressant Response